 There are pros and cons of electric cars on the environment.
 This is because the US energy grid uses a mix of different sources for power, with 23.4% coming from coal.
 When you plug into a wall outlet or charging station, it’s not necessarily from a clean energy source.
 Green energy varies greatly by the state or region, and in some areas where coal generates a lot of electricity, an EV can emit more CO2 annually than a hybrid.

-Not everyone has a garage
+Not everyone has a garage or charging

 Most apartments don’t have a garage, meaning you inconveniently run an extension cord out to your parking space, or use expensive pay chargers.
 Half the convenience of EVs is the ability to never visit the gas station again, to charge any time you’re home.
 If you can’t charge at home, that means much more inconvenient, out-of-the-way charging.
-Your limited options mean hunting for a more expensive charging station.
+Your limited options may mean hunting for a more expensive or busy charging station.

 The bottom line

 EVs definitely have their pluses, and they’re getting better every year.
-However, electric cars pros and cons show they still aren’t the ride for everyone.
+However, electric car pros and cons show they still aren’t the ride for everyone.
 If the EV’s range meets your needs, and you have a way to charge at home, odds are you’ll enjoy EV ownership.
 If you tow, regularly take long trips, or don’t have many options for charging, you might want to stick with gas for now.